skolmer/es2015-i18n-tag/README.md

 ## Compatibility

 This library is using the ECMAScript Internationalization API.
 All modern browsers, [except safari](https://www.safari-is-the-new-ie.com), have implemented this API.
-Safari Support can be added with Andy Earnshaw's excellent Intl.js polyfill
+Safari Support can be added with Andy Earnshaw's excellent Intl.js polyfill.
 * [Intl Browser Support](http://caniuse.com/#search=Intl)
 * [Intl Polyfill](https://github.com/andyearnshaw/Intl.js)